danielwagnerEU/danielwagnereu.github.io/content/page/media/index.md

 ---
 title: "Media and press"
-description: "In media and presse"
+description: "In media and press"
 date: 2023-08-17T09:38:00+01:00
 draft: false
 # cover: